This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re here in the summer, especially after rain, there will be a steady stream of water passing underneath the arch.
 It was built hundreds of years ago in the colonial era as part of the hydraulic architecture to allow the easy transportation of water to the city.

-Now, it’s a really spot for photos as you can walk right up to the aqueduct arch.
+Now, it’s really a great spot for photos as you can walk right up to the aqueduct arch.
 It’s usually pretty quiet and peaceful here too.

 31. Food tour